Townhouses Vs. Free-standing Homes

 What is it that you want from your property?
 Is it expansive outdoor spaces to enjoy the sunshine?
 Or, maybe you’re happy with any space providing it complements your minimalist attitude?
 You might even have strong opinions about neighbours and how likely you are to hear them as you potter around your abode.

-Spend some time evaluating your current lifestyle, and the one you’re hoping to have with the big move.
+Deciding whether you want to live in a townhouse or free-standing home is going to be helped along by spending some time evaluating your current lifestyle, and the one you’re hoping to have with the big move.
 This will give you a better understanding of the best type of dwelling to facilitate that.
 Before looking at the pros and cons of townhouses and free-standing homes, consider what’s important to you first.

 The pros and cons of townhouses vs free-standing homes